a5c-ai/seed-generic/seed.md

 prefer the more minimal templates, with less dependencies and features that what we actually need: for example, if we need a static frontend/landing page, we should not use a template that includes a database nor payments, etc.

+if a project parts needs data processing, ml, specialy algorithms and models, you should prefer python for that part.

+if the description indicates that a part of the project depends on a library that is only available in specific language, you should prefer that language for that part. for example: cli project that needs pytorch or docling would be better in python.

 ### Gallery